What is an insurance write off?

 If a car is classified as a Category A or B write-off, it should be scrapped, which means you should avoid it completely.
 Category B write-offs could be worth buying for parts, but parts only.

 Category S and N cars should be safe to drive once the necessary repairs have been made.
-Once repaired, the car will need to pass an MOT, to ensure it’s safe to drive on public roads.
+Once repaired, the car will need to pass an MOT to ensure it’s safe to drive on public roads.

 Can I get insurance for a written off car?

-You should be able to find car insurance for written-off cars but the category will be crucial.
-When comparing car insurance with Comparethemarket, we won’t ask you for a write-off category for a car you’re looking to insure.
 However, once you’ve found cover you like, you’ll need to contact the insurance provider and share any write-off information about your car.
 You need to do this before taking out the policy to make sure they’ll approve the vehicle to be insured.
-Don’t be tempted to skip this step - without it you may end up with the wrong kind of policy.

-Looking for a quote?
+Looking for a car insurance quote?

-Compare quotes with us today and see if you can start saving.
+Compare car insurance quotes with us today and see if you could start saving.

 Get a quote